chtsai0105/dbcanlight/README.md

 The `hmmsearch_parser.py` is a rewrite of `hmmscan_parser.py` in `run_dbcan` which can be used to filter the overlapped hits and convert a domtblout format of hmmsearch into a run_dbcan-10-column format.
 The `substrate_parser.py` takes the dbcan-formatted substrate output and map against the [substrate convertion table][dbcansub].

+The output of dbcanLight is fully compatible with the original [run_dbcan].
+However, dbcanLight only re-implemented part of the run_dbcan features, that is searching for Cazyme and substrate matches.
+Submodules like DIAMOND, signalP, CGCFinder, etc. are not included.
+If you tend to use these features, please use the original version of [run_dbcan].

 ## Usage